 … pick up on the local food revolution and visit the Lexington Farmers Market.
 The one downtown is open all year round and held every Saturday. www.lexingtonfarmersmarket.com

 … take a walk downtown.
-This neighbourhood mixes old and new and is full of interesting sights, dining and shopping during the day; plus it comes alive with nightlife at night.
+This neighbourhood mixes old and new and is full of interesting sights, dining and shopping during the day; plus it comes alive at night.

 … check out Lexington’s African-American heritage, via the city’s interpretive sign programme to find out more about the people, places and events that played a significant role in the advancement of racial equality.
-You may be interested to know that a few years ago, the city of Lexington made the decision to remove the statues of two Confederate Generals from the downtown area. www.visitlex.com
+The city of Lexington recently made the decision to remove the statues of two Confederate Generals from the downtown area. www.visitlex.com

 … forget to do some blue horse-spotting.
 You’ll find multiple sculptures, murals and artwork of Big Lex all around the city (and you’ve really go to keep your eyes open to spot some of the less obvious ones out there!).
 How many will you find?

-… think that The Summit at Fritz Farm is just another outdoor mall that you’d find elsewhere in America; it’s much more.
+…think that The Summit at Fritz Farm is just another outdoor mall that you’d find elsewhere in America; it’s much more.
 You’ll find amazing restaurants and independent stores here, as well as a public park that’s great for some relaxation post-retail therapy. www.thesummitatfritzfarm.com

 … miss Lexington’s fabulous murals.
 I’ve told you about ‘Honest Abe’ but there are plenty more you wouldn’t want to miss out on.
 Just trust us on this one. www.visitlex.com

 The inside track

 Tia and Sean Edwards are the founders of Lexington-based Fresh Bourbon, the first African American Kentucky Bourbon brand since the abolition of slavery in the USA. www.freshbourbon.com